 How Much Can a Dependent Make?

 Relatives who qualify as dependents must have had more than half their support provided by you and must be related to your or have lived in your household for the entire year.
 A child who does not meet all the requirements for qualifying child may be claimed as a qualifying relative.
 However, qualifying relatives must earn less than a maximum income level in order to qualify as dependent.
-For 2017 tax returns, the maximum income level for qualifying relatives was $4,050.
-For 2018, the maximum has been raised to $4,150.
+For 2018 tax returns, the maximum income level for qualifying relatives is $4,150.

 2018 Tax Law